Kosovo - Things to Do in Kosovo in August

 What to Pack

-Cash in euros - many mountain guesthouses and rural restaurants don't accept cards
+Cash in small denominations - many village restaurants, mountain huts, and rural guesthouses don't accept cards, and ATMs become scarce outside major towns

 Insider Knowledge